AliOsm/phlex-icons/README.md

 ### Rails View Helper

-`phlex-icons` provides a convenient helper method to render icons directly in your ERB or Phlex views.
+PhlexIcons provides a convenient helper method to render icons directly in your ERB or Phlex views.

-By default, the helper method is named `phlex_icon`, but is configurable.
+By default, the helper method is named `phlex_icon`, but it is configurable.
+You can change it by configuring `PhlexIcons.configuration.helper_method_name`.

+To use the helper method inside Phlex views/components, you need to register it in your base component (Or any other component) using `register_output_helper`.

 ```erb
 <%# Render a Bootstrap house icon with default size %>